elasticpath/html5-reference-storefront/documentation/introduction.md

-Introducing the HTML5 Reference Storefront
+Introducing HTML5 Reference Storefront
 ====================
 Welcome to the Elastic Path's HTML5 Reference Storefront!

-The HTML5 Storefront is an flexible e-commerce website backed by Elastic Path's Cortex API.
+HTML5 Storefront is an flexible e-commerce website backed by Elastic Path's Cortex API.
-The HTML5 Storefront, comprised of the latest technologies (JavaScript, HTML5, jQuery, CSS3, {less}, Marionette, Node.js, etc.), is designed for extensibility.
+HTML5 Storefront, comprised of the latest technologies (JavaScript, HTML5, jQuery, CSS3, {less}, Marionette, Node.js, etc.), is designed for extensibility.

 E-commerce functionality (cart, authentication, profile, search, etc.) is separated from the website's presentation, allowing front-end developers to work on the CSS without having to touch the JavaScript, while JavaScript developers can develop functionality without having to touch the front end.
-Each customization layer is separated from the HTML5's core code, so neither developer has to touch the Storefront's engine.
+Each customization layer is separated from HTML5 Storefront's core code, so neither developer has to touch the Storefront's engine.

 ###Customization Layers